MJOLNIRPackage/MJOLNIR/docs/Tutorials/Instrument/XMLLoad.rst

   :width: 50%
   :align: center

-Corresponding A4 values as calulcated from instrument.
+Corresponding A4 values as calculated from instrument.
 Here it is seen that the A4 values are energy dependent if one has radial detectors that are "non-optimally" placed with respect to the analyser.
 Only the central detector tube has the same A4 value independent of position.
  .. figure:: SimpleInstrument2_Ef.png
   :width: 50%
   :align: center